Master of Science in Clinical Mental Health Counseling

 Hello and thank you for your interest in our program here in the Clinical Mental Health Department!
-We hope you and your loved ones are staying healthy and safe during the current COVID-19 health crisis.
+We hope you and your loved ones are staying safe and healthy during the current COVID-19 health crisis.

-I am reaching out to you to let you know that despite the challenges of COVID-19, our application process is in full swing albeit remotely!
-The faculty and I are enjoying meeting with each new counseling applicant during Zoom Interviews that began last week.
-We have been enjoying getting to know each applicant remotely until we are able to meet with them in person again.
+We are reaching out to let you know that despite the challenges of COVID-19, our application process is in full swing albeit remotely!
+We are currently conducting interviews with each new qualifying applicant through Zoom and have been enjoying getting to know each applicant remotely until the day we are able to meet with them in person again.

-I encourage you to submit as much of your application materials as soon as possible!
-Once you have all of your materials in, we will review them as a team and call you in for a virtual interview.
-This way of conducting our interviews is new to us, but we are all in this together and intend to make the process as smooth as possible.
+When you apply, we encourage you to submit as much of your application materials as possible!
+Once all materials are submitted, we will review them as a team and contact you for a virtual interview.
+This way of conducting interviews is new to us, but we are all in this together and intend to make the process as smooth as possible.
 Currently, we are conducting interviews for priority acceptance for the Fall 2022 semester.
 To be considered for priority admission, all materials must be submitted no later than December 10th, 2021.
 General admission interviews will continue throughout the Winter and Spring.

-The services of mental health professionals will be needed now more than ever, and those of us in the field are already very aware of this.
-In our own CMHC Department, the faculty and students have stayed in close and frequent communication with each other during the transition to online learning.
-Although some of our courses were taught in hybrid format, the majority of our courses are taught in person as many are interactive in nature.
+Mental health professionals and the services they provide are needed now more than ever, and those of us in the field already are very aware of this.
+In the CMHC Department, our faculty, staff, and students have stayed in close and frequent communication with each other throughout the rapid transition to online learning.
+Additionally, we are happy to announce we will be returning to in-person instruction starting Spring 2022, contingent upon safe operating conditions.

-In addition to our CMHC program, our state-of-the-art Mental Health and Wellness Center Director and staff have trained our graduate students in tele-therapy services so that student counselors and interns can continue to accrue their clinical hours and be a much needed resource to the community.
-Our students are competent and comfortable providing mental health relief services in an ethical format under supervision and abiding by all professional, state and national guidelines to those clients who need it during these stressful times.
+In addition to our CMHC program, our state-of-the-art Mental Health and Wellness Center Director and staff have trained our graduate students in tele-mental health services so that student counselors and interns can continue to accrue their clinical hours and be a much-needed resource to the community.
+Our students are competent and comfortable providing mental health relief services in an ethical format under supervision and abiding by all professional, state, and national guidelines to those clients who need it during these stressful times.